Upstate New York, January 2025: Almost Frozen

 - Piers Hansen

-- Apr 7
+- Apr 7, 2025

 - 3 min read

-In November, I started on my first engagement as a consultant.
-This meant lots of time traveling to the client site in Toronto and exposure to fishing opportunities that I would normally be unable to explore.
-I would drive to my grandparents' house in Lockport, NY, and take the bus to Toronto every Monday.
-My grandparents were living in Florida for the winter, leaving me with lots of free time on the weekends to explore Upstate New York and Pennsylvania.
-Two of my trips to Toronto lasted 3 weeks, giving me many opportunities on the weekends to explore some new waters.
+In November, I started my first engagement as a consultant.
+This meant lots of time traveling to the client site in Toronto and unexpected exposure to fishing opportunities I normally wouldn’t be able to explore.
+I would drive to my grandparents’ house in Lockport, NY, and commute to Toronto every Monday, often spending several weeks in Western New York before heading home to Philadelphia.
+My grandparents were living in Florida for the winter, leaving me with plenty of free time on the weekends to explore.
 There was just one problem: it snowed every day.
+The rivers, I, and possibly even the fish were all frozen.
+It was rare to find a day where the high broke 30 degrees, and much of my fishing was cut short due to ice and snowstorms.

 After working in Toronto for the week, I came back to Lockport excited for what the weekend had in store.
 I had booked a hotel room in Pulaski, NY, along the famous Salmon River.
-On Saturday, I drove 3 hours through Syracuse and Oswego, experiencing small snowstorms along the way.
-When I arrived, the riverbanks had a foot of snow, and the upper fly-fishing parking lots were totally snowed in.
+On Saturday, I drove three hours through Syracuse and Oswego, experiencing small snowstorms along the way.
+When I arrived, the riverbanks held a foot of snow, and the upper fly-fishing parking lots were completely snowed in and closed off.
 To my surprise, plenty of anglers were out on the river searching for steelhead.
-I eventually found a secluded spot to set up shop for the afternoon.
+I eventually found a secluded spot to set up for the afternoon.
 I caught nothing that day.
 I tried nymphing and swinging streamers, but there were no signs of life.
-The next morning, I returned to the river to try again.
-A drift boat floated through the pool and managed to pull out a nice steelhead.
-It was the only fish I had seen caught.
-I was among many skunked anglers fishing along the banks.
-In hopes of beating any possible snowstorms, I left early and headed back toward Buffalo.

 Comments